MuhammedBuyukkinaci/General-IT-Notes/README.md

 5) To use FastAPI, install FastAPI and Uvicorn via `pip install fastapi` and `pip install uvicorn`.
 Uvicorn is enabling us to run our API's like a web server.

-6) An API Endpoint(Router) is the point of entry in a communication channel when two systems are interacting.
+6) An API Endpoint(can be also called as Route or Path) is the point of entry in a communication channel when two systems are interacting.
 It refers to touchpoints of the communication between an API and a server.
 It is like /hello or /get-item.

 7) Endpoint HTTP Verbs: